luukvbaal/statuscol.nvim/README.md

         function(args)     -- shown only for the current window return vim.api.nvim_get_current_win() == args.win
         end,
-        builtin.notempty,  -- only shown when the rest of the statuscolumn is not empty },
+        builtin.not_empty,  -- only shown when the rest of the statuscolumn is not empty },
     }
   }